-Institutional Prison Rape Elimination Act (PREA) Compliance Manager Procedure # PCS.001.PREA.ICM Revised: June 29, 2015 Reviewed: June 1, 2016

-Indicates that the PREA Compliance Manager will interview inmates who previously alleged sexual victimization within 45 days of allegation to ensure they haven't experienced retaliation because of their allegation(s).
+Institutional Prison Rape Elimination Act (PREA) Compliance Manager Procedure # PCS.001.PREA.ICM Revised: June 29, 2015 Reviewed: June 1, 2016 states . . .
+"Interview inmates who previously alleged sexual victimization within 45 days of allegation to ensure they haven't experienced retaliation because of their allegation(s).
 For at least 90 days following report of sexual assault/harassment allegation, monitor by way of periodic status checks with the NJDOC PREA Retaliation Monitoring Form (FORM-PREA.AC Retaliation).
 The Institutional PREA Compliance Manager will deliver a copy of this form to the inmate who will sign for same.
-A copy of the signed form will be maintained by the PREA Compliance Manager and placed in Folder 115.67 on the DOCNET I drive.
+A copy of the signed form will be maintained by the Compliance Manager and placed in Folder 115.67 on the DOCNet I drive. "

-PREA E Management System July 1, 2015 PCS.001.PREA.IMS PREA New Incident Alerts/ 45 Day and 90 Day Reminders states that the New Incident Alerts occur hourly each day and the New Incident 45 Day Reminder and 90 Day Reminder alerts occur within the time frame of the established retaliation monitoring period.
+PREA E Management System July 1, 2015 PCS.001.PREA.IMS PREA New Incident Alerts/New Incident Alerts 45 Day and 90 Day Reminders The New Incident Alerts occur hourly each day and the New Incident 45 Day Reminder and 90 Day Reminder alerts occur within the time frame of the established retaliation monitoring period.
 Recipients of the New Incident Alerts are: Agency Wide PREA Coordinator, Institutional PREA Compliance Manager, COHQ PREA Compliance Unit & Rutgers Recipients.
 Recipients of the 45 and 90 Day Reminder alerts are: Agency Wide PREA Coordinator, Institutional PREA Compliance Manager, SID Recipients.

-"The IPCM at the institution where the inmate resides shall monitor inmate disciplinary reports, performance reviews and reassignments for staff to determine if there is any suggestion of possible retaliation.
+The IPCM at the institution where the inmate resides monitors inmate disciplinary reports, performance reviews and reassignments for staff to determine if there is any suggestion of possible retaliation.
 If there is a suggestion of possible retaliation, any evidence of possible retaliation must be referred to the SID for investigation and the Agency Wide PREA Coordinator must be advised of same.
-The IPCM shall continue such monitoring beyond 90 days is the initial monitoring indicates a continuing need. "
+The IPCM shall continue such monitoring beyond 90 days is the initial monitoring indicates a continuing need.